xiningchen/xiningchen/README.md

 ### Hi there 👋
 -----
-I'm a network neuroscientist in Emma Towlson's lab at the University of Calgary.
-My current projects are related to the human brain network (connectome) and I'm using network science approaches to look for early signs of vulnerability in these networks.
-With a physics and theoretical computer science background I love learning about how systems work and how we can improve current infrastructures using data.
-In my spare time I paint and draw and go out hiking in the mountains.
+I'm a full stack web developer with a background in computer science and physics.
+I enjoy developing sleek frontend reactive websites in Angular and using .NET 8 and EF to build web APIs.
+Before entering the world of web development, I researched early signs of vulnerability in the human brain using network theory and prior to that, I researched in quantum algorithms.
+What excites me most is tackling challenging problems and developing elegant algorithmic solutions.

-I want to get into AI/ML and NLP so I'm starting to work on mini projects related to the two.
+In my spare time I paint, draw and go out hiking in the mountains.
+Oh and I have an adorable kitty cat who keeps me company.

 <!--
 **xiningchen/xiningchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.